ShefaliDhingra/Streamlit_Dashboard_055043/README.md

 Dashboard Link : [https://055043dashboard.streamlit.app/]
 About the Project

 This dashboard takes a random sample of 3001 entries with a random state of 55043.
 It offers an interactive way to analyze data trends, visualize key metrics, and draw actionable managerial insights.
-The project is built using Streamlit and is meant to assist in exploring datasets for trade trend analysis.
+The project is built using Streamlit.

 The dashboard includes the following sections: